anoopsarkar/nlp-class/hw1.md

     * if _chart_[_endindex_] has a previous entry, _preventry_
         * if _entry_ has a higher probability than _preventry_:
             * _chart_[_endindex_] = _entry_
+        * if _entry_ has a lower or equal probability than _preventry_:
+            * continue // we have already found a good segmentation until _endindex_
     * else
         * _chart_[_endindex_] = _entry_
     * for each _newword_ that matches _input_ starting at position _endindex_+1